digiltd/oh-rtd-test/Nest-Binding.md

 ## Introduction

-[Nest Labs](https://nest.com/) developed the Wi-Fi enabled Nest Learning Thermostat and the Nest Protect Smoke+CO detector.
+[Nest Labs](https://nest.com/) developed the Wi-Fi enabled Nest Learning Thermostat, the Nest Protect Smoke+CO detector, and the Nest Cam.
 These devices are supported by this binding, which communicates with the Nest API over a secure, RESTful API to Nest's servers.
-Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, monitoring and changing your "home/away" status, and monitoring your Nest Protects can be accomplished through this binding.
+Monitoring ambient temperature and humidity, changing HVAC mode, changing heat or cool setpoints, monitoring and changing your "home/away" status, and monitoring your Nest Protects and Cams can be accomplished through this binding.

 >For installation of the binding JAR on your system, please see the Wiki page [Bindings](Bindings).